kaistullich/Ticket-System/README.md

  * Create a free Twilio Developer Account: [Twilio Developer Sign-up](https://www.twilio.com/try-twilio)
  * Have Git installed on your system: [Download](https://git-scm.com/downloads) and instructions for setup [Here](https://git-scm.com/book/en/v2)
  * Sign-up for a free Gmail email account if you do not already have one: [Gmail Sign-up](https://accounts.google.com/SignUp?hl=en-GB)
+ * Head to [ngrok](https://ngrok.com/download) and download the free HTTPS relayer.
+Follow the simple setup provided by `ngrok`.
+    * _Make sure to download and unzip `ngrok` in a folder that you are able to access (i.e. Downloads, Documents etc.)_

 ***